Frank Maxwell Andrews: Legacy

 Joint Base Andrews, located a few miles southeast of Washington, D.C. and the home base of Air Force One, is named in honor of Andrews.

 A Royal Air Force airfield called RAF Station Great Saling, in England was renamed after him, Andrews Field, in Essex, England.
 It was the first airfield constructed in 1943 by army engineers in the United Kingdom during World War II.
 It was notable as having been the only renamed US airfield in the United Kingdom during World War II.
 It was used by the USAAF 96th Bombardment Group (Heavy) and the 322nd Bombardment Group (Medium) during the war, and also by several RAF squadrons before being closed in 1946.
 Today, a small part of the former wartime airfield is still in use as a small private flying facility.

 Andrews Avenue, a road leading to the Philippines' Ninoy Aquino International Airport Terminal 3 was named after him.

 At Naval Air Station Keflavik in Iceland, Andrews Theater was named after him.

+The University of Tennessee Air Force ROTC's Arnold Air Society squadron and Silver Wings chapter are named in honor of Andrews.